federicodeservi/mtsb/README.md

 * sentiment()

-Performs sentiment analysis on collected tweets using Google's API or Textblob and returns the average score and the average magnitude.
+Performs sentiment analysis on collected tweets using Google's API or Textblob and returns the average score, the average magnitude and their standard deviations.

 ```
 import mtsb